Moving to Porto, Portugal

 If you have not spent a lot of time in Porto, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Porto, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Porto for a long period, buying a home could be a good investment as property values in the city have been on the rise.
 Owning a home also gives you stability and the freedom to make changes to your property as you wish.
 On the other hand, renting a home in Porto might be a better option if you're not planning to stay long-term or if you prefer not to have the responsibilities that come with homeownership.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It also doesn't require a large upfront investment like buying a home does.
 It's also important to consider the cost of living and the real estate market in Porto.
 While the cost of living is relatively low compared to other European cities, the real estate market has been heating up, which could make buying a home more expensive.
 In conclusion, both buying and renting a home in Porto have their pros and cons.
 It's important to carefully consider your personal situation and financial capacity before making a decision.
-Consulting with a real estate professional or financial advisor could also be beneficial," commented one expat who made the move to Porto.
+Consulting with a real estate professional or financial advisor could also be beneficial," said one expat in Porto.

 What should I pack when moving to Porto?